Easy Grilled Greek Zucchini

 Historical Notes for this Recipe:

-This Greek Zucchini recipe was first posted in 2008!
-It was updated with better photos and the option to add Feta Cheese in 2019, and was last updated with more information in 2023.
+This Greek Zucchini recipe was first posted in 2008 and I’ve made it over and over since then!
+It was updated with better photos and the option to add Feta Cheese in 2019, and was last updated with more information in 2025.

 22 Comments on “Easy Grilled Greek Zucchini”